OktarinTentakel/lsd-landmark-style-definition/readme.md

 }
 ```

-If you think it too confusing, that states may go into two places, feel free to
+If you think it too confusing, that states may potentially appear in two places,
-**split the definition** into two groups, one for the base definition and one
+feel free to **split the definition** into two groups, one for the base
-for the descendants.
-I prefer to have every state just in one place.
+definition and one for the descendants.
+I prefer to have every state just in
+one place.

 By the way: if you are using a preprocessor anyway, also have a look at the
 other concepts, that are possible now.
 Like **variables, mixins and abstract